Smertig/banana/docs/api/tg/methods/copy_message.rst

    Protects the contents of the sent message from forwarding and saving

+   .. cpp:member:: optional_t<boolean_t> allow_paid_broadcast

+   Pass True to allow up to 1000 messages per second, ignoring broadcasting limits for a fee of 0.1 Telegram Stars per message.
+The relevant Stars will be withdrawn from the bot's balance

    .. cpp:member:: optional_t<reply_parameters_t> reply_parameters

    Description of the message to reply to